 This energetic restaurant has fun menu items, such as celebrity burgers, pub-style Fish & Chips, and Spicy Pimento Cheese Dip.
 Locals insist on the Gram Parson’s Cosmic Club, and MoonPie shakes.
-Foodies should add the Jimmy Carter Burger, with applewood bacon and peanut butter, to their culinary bucket list.
+I tried the Jimmy Carter Burger, with applewood bacon and peanut butter.
+It was so creamy and delicious!
 The Rookery offers a large selection of craft beers and Mexican Coke.
 In 2014, Garden and Gun magazine voted The Rookery as having one of the best burgers of the South.

 The Bearfoot Tavern Gastro Pub and Beer Garden is a sports establishment with quick food service, lively crowds, and noteworthy happy hour specials.
 Some of the Bearfoot Tavern’s interesting eats include Pimento Bacon Fritters, Luigi’s Spring Rolls, and Loaded Tots.
 Try to visit the Bearfoot Tavern for brunch, where you’ll want to try the open-faced fried chicken biscuits with sausage gravy.